 Successful real estate leaders must be able to navigate an increasingly complex profession.
 Whether they work in real estate development, finance, or investment, build industrial warehouses or multifamily apartments, the best real estate professionals must know how to operate within the fields of finance and capital markets, regional and city planning, architectural design, and public policy.

 The Bachelor of Science in Real Estate Development at the USC Price School of Public Policy offers the most comprehensive undergraduate real estate education in the country.
 All facets of real estate development, finance, and investment are covered while simultaneously providing students with a solid understanding of the broader context in which real estate operates.

-“One of the greatest strengths of housing a business field such as real estate in a policy school like Price is that real estate is heavily influenced by the public sector.
+“Comprehensive financial underwriting is fundamental for real estate.
+But real estate exists in an urban context.
 Public policy can create or destroy value.
-Students who receive a real estate degree from Price will leave understanding real estate development as it is in the real world.”
+Students who receive a real estate degree from USC Price will leave understanding real estate as it is in the real world.”